ibm-cloud-docs/sap/sap-terraform-automate-3tier-nw-db2.md

 The {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform on {{site.data.keyword.cloud_notm}} uses these configuration files to provision a VPC in your {{site.data.keyword.cloud_notm}} account.

 During configuration you can specify an existing VPC to use, instead of creating a new VPC.
-The procedures for Creating 2 or 3-tier VPC for SAP anydb (non-HANA) by using terraform with proper infrastructure environment for SAP with anydb (non-HANA) is optimized for Db2.
+The procedures for Creating 2 or 3-tier VPC for SAP anydb (non-SAP HANA) by using terraform with proper infrastructure environment for SAP with anydb (non-SAP HANA) is optimized for Db2.

-For the detailed steps about using Terraform to create only a VPC for SAP, see [Creating 2nd and 3rd tier virtual private cloud for SAP anydb (non-HANA) by using Terraform](/docs/sap?topic=sap-create-terraform-multi-tier-vpc-anydb-sap).
+For the detailed steps about using Terraform to create only a VPC for SAP, see [Creating 2nd and 3rd tier virtual private cloud for SAP anydb (non-SAP HANA) by using Terraform](/docs/sap?topic=sap-create-terraform-multi-tier-vpc-anydb-sap).

 ## SAP Kits
 {: #terraform-3tier-nw-db2-sap-kits}